-General.
-Our core expertise is active bond management (including corporate, government, and municipal bonds), risk-managed equity management (primarily common stocks), asset allocation strategies and equity option strategies, particularly covered call writing.
-In addition, our firm manages a wide range of fixed income, balanced and equity portfolios through the Madison Funds and Ultra Series Fund mutual funds.
+Our core expertise is active bond management (including corporate, government, and municipal bonds), riskmanaged equity management (primarily common stocks), and customized multi-asset portfolios.
+Services include the management of a wide range of fixed income, balanced and equity portfolios.
+In addition to the types of securities described above, we may invest in preferred stocks, government agency obligations, money market instruments and such other securities that we may select, unless expressly limited by written direction or client guidelines.